4Christinelh4/CTF/README.md

 3. Broken access control
     * When selecing a course with pre-requisite and when you haven't satisfy all the requisite, the website will not allow you to select the course.
 However, can you bypass the restriction and add COMP9900 to your list?
 4. CSRF
     * CSRF attack is when some malicious script or program causes user's browser to perform unwanted actions, normally without their consent.
-Can you write a script to change a logged-in user's password?
+If you know that your friend's user email is user1@unsw.com, can you write a script to change a logged-in user's password?
+5. Cryptographic Failures

 ## Structure